Our categories

 The strategy

-A plan has been drawn up, if the decor includes an overlay of several colors or “layers”.
-A strategy is therefore essential.
+A plan must be developed if the design includes multiple overlapping colors or layers.
+A well-thought-out strategy is essential.

-1C solvent-based paints can be varnished, or covered, for 30 minutes after their application (at 20°C).
-Beyond this period, the grip "wet on wet" is no longer guaranteed and must be sanded before covering.
+Solvent-based 1K paints can be clear-coated or overcoated within 30 minutes of application (at 20°C).
+Beyond this timeframe, the "wet-on-wet" adhesion is no longer guaranteed, and sanding is required before overcoating.

 ♣ Tips and Tricks: